 While Annika offers puppy training programs to guide young puppies through their crucial first 20 weeks, she also believes that dogs of any age can be trained to have good manners and become a pleasant, contributing member of any family.

 Whether you decide to go for one-on-one dog training consultations or take advantage of one of the many dog training classes Vancouver dog trainers have to offer, you can be assured that your dog trainer will be able to help you with all the specific problems you are currently experiencing with your dog.

-When your dog is exhibiting undesirable behaviors of any kind and you just don’t know what to do, don’t suffer in silence.
-Always remember that there are plenty of other dog owners who have been through the same issues in the past, and most dog problems – whether behavioral, obedience related, or anything else – are easily solved if you follow the right advice.
+When your dog is exhibiting undesirable behaviours of any kind and you just don’t know what to do, don’t suffer in silence.
+Always remember that there are plenty of other dog owners who have been through the same issues in the past, and most dog problems – whether behavioural, obedience related, or anything else – are easily solved if you follow the right advice.